-The top part of the MC_Stimulus II status control refers to the active instance of the MC_Stimulus program instance and the STG that is controlled by this instance.
+The top part of the MC_Stimulus II status control refers to the active instance of the MC_Stimulus II program instance and the STG that is controlled by this instance.
 All information in this part is saved on the STG.
 The information is updated in the MC_Stimulus II main window when the connection to the STG is changed or interrupted.

-Status light Color Meaning Connected Green The STG is connected and switched on.
+Status light Color Meaning Connected Green STG is connected and switched on.
 The serial number serves as an ID for the controlled STG and is displayed on the left.
 On the STG menu, click Select Device to select another STG connected to a different USB port from the drop-down list to switch STGs.
-Programmed Green Stimulus file in voltage mode has been downloaded to the STG.
-The STG is now ready for operation.
-File name and path of the .stm file that was downloaded onto the STG are displayed on the right.
-Orange Stimulus file in current mode has been downloaded to the STG.
-The STG is now ready for operation.
-File name and path of the .stm file that was downloaded onto the STG are displayed on the right.
-Sweep Red Indicates the active trigger .
+Programmed Green Stimulus file in voltage mode has been downloaded to STG.
+STG is now ready for operation.
+File name and path of the ".stm" file that was downloaded onto the STG are displayed on the right.
+Orange Stimulus file in current mode has been downloaded to STG.
+STG is now ready for operation.
+File name and path of the ".stm" file that was downloaded onto the STG are displayed on the right.
+Sweep Red Indicates the active trigger (up to eight).
 Each stimulation channel can be assigned to any trigger.
-If all channels are assigned to trigger one for example, only one sweep indicator will light up, even though all stimulation channels can be active.
-See also Triggering Stimulation.
+If all eight channels are assigned to trigger one for example, only one sweep indicator will light up, even though all stimulation channels can be active.
+See also chapter "Triggering Stimulation".